 This easy method requires just one flip midway through the cook cycle.
 You’ll get crispy, browned bacon with no fuss.

-If your air fryer doesn’t have a setting for 360°F, then 370°F is a fine substitution.
+The recommended time and temperature for plain air fryer turkey bacon is 10 minutes at 360°F. If your air fryer doesn’t have a setting for 360°F, then 370°F is a fine substitution.
 This is the perfect temperature to get your bacon crispy without being burned.

 Should you add honey, maple syrup, or another sugary substance to create candied turkey bacon, cut the cook time down to 5 minutes to start to prevent burning.